Quantifying the ROI of AI: Why You're Measuring the Wrong Things

 And signs you're switching too early:

-You're under pressure to show ROI and optimizing for metrics before you've found the opportunity.
+You're under pressure to show ROI and chasing metrics before you've found the opportunity.
 Your "successful" pilot worked, but you don't understand why it worked.
 You're scaling a process that only succeeds with heroic individual effort.

-The hardest thing for executives to accept is that the switch from exploration to exploitation is not a metrics decision.
+The hardest thing for executives to accept is that the switch from transformation to optimization is not a metrics decision.
 It's a leadership decision informed by metrics.
 The data tells you what's happening.
 It doesn't tell you what to do about it.

 What I Know Now